Tour Length

 2What kind of accommodation is available in Pilanesberg Game Reserve?

 “Apart from a couple of exclusive lodges within Pilanesberg’s park boundaries, most of the reserve’s accommodation is just outside the park, especially near Manyane or Bakubung gates.
 Most of these lodges have elegant, spacious rooms as well as public facilities, such as a swimming pool, bar, restaurant and an activity-booking center.
 All can organize game drives, although they can get pretty crowded, and you will hopefully have your game drives organized separately through your tour operator.
 Another option is to stay within the vast Sun City complex, which has some good accommodation choices, as well as easy access to lots of eating and entertainment options.
-The problem with staying at Sun City is that you have to pass through its access gates and then the same for the reserve, which can take away small but valuable time that you could be spending looking for animals each morning.”
+The problem with staying at Sun City is that you have to pass through its access gates and then the same for the reserve, which can take away small amounts of valuable time that you could be spending looking for animals each morning.”

 3Which animals am I likely to see in Pilanesberg Game Reserve?